-The park has counts of antelopes including; defassa waterbuck, Uganda Kob, topi and bushbuck along other animals like spotted hyena, side stripped jackals not forgetting counts of primates like Olive baboon, blue monkeys, vervet monkeys, L’Hoest’s monkey and red tailed monkey among other wildlife.
+The park has counts of antelopes including; defassa waterbuck, Uganda Kob, topi and bushbuck along with other animals like spotted hyena, side-striped jackals not forgetting counts of primates like Olive baboon, blue monkeys, vervet monkeys, L’Hoest’s monkey and red-tailed monkey among other wildlife.
 The extension to the southern sector of Ishasha offers impressive views of the tree climbing lions which only exist in this part of Uganda and in Lake Manyara National Park in Southern Tanzania in the whole world.
-The game drives/viewing activity is done early in the morning starting at 6am and in the evening at 4:30pm local time very day and normally last 3 – 4 hours.
+The game drives/viewing activity is done early in the morning starting at 6 am and in the evening at 4:30 pm local time very day and normally last 3 – 4 hours.

-Game Drives can be done in Ishasha in order to catch a glimpse of the tree climbing lions, in Kasenyi and north Kazinga plains for an assured sighting of cape buffaloes, African elephants and the antelopes.
+Game Drives can be done in Ishasha in order to catch a glimpse of the tree-climbing lions, in Kasenyi and north Kazinga plains for an assured sighting of cape buffaloes, African elephants and the antelopes.
 For tourists who are enthusiastic about sighting the big cats, night game drives are advisable as most of these cats are nocturnal animals.
-Anyone who indulges themselves in this activity should feel proud because a big percentage of the tourist fees go into conservation of this great wilderness.
+Anyone who indulges themselves in this activity should feel proud because a big percentage of the tour fees go into the conservation of this great wilderness.

 Launch trips at Kazinga Channel: These are boat cruises that are operated on the Kazinga channel.
 These trips assure tourists with sighting of Hippos and Crocodiles and also many of the water bird species and game that has come to have a drink at the shores of this channel.
 The launch trip takes place in the morning at 10:00hrs and in the afternoon at 14:00hrs at a cost of 30$..
 Read More Here